connor-brooks/Wobbler/README.md

 * rtmidi

 ## What is Wobbler for?
 In short, it is to enable quick experimentation with synthesis parameters, in a way that mimics the experience of a hardware synth.

-## How to use Wobbler
-* Compile
-* Connect MIDI keyboard
-* Tweak the (unlabeled) parameters until you find a sound you like
+In addition to offering a typical GUI, the synth can also be controlled via MIDI and your terminals standard input.
+This opens up allows the synth to be easily scripted.

 # Controls